-This chapter focuses on the principles of safe blood transfusion practices.
-The aim of this chapter is to develop and support the knowledge of health-care professionals involved in prescribing and administering blood components and products.
+This chapter focuses on the principles of safe blood transfusion practice.
+The aim of this chapter is to develop and support the knowledge of health-care professionals involved in prescribing or administering blood components (red blood cells, platelets, plasma) and plasma protein products (PPP).
 Several standards and guidelines define the minimum criteria required to maintain safety and enhance transfusion practices.
-These include the Canadian Standard Association’s CAN/CSA-Z902-15 - Blood and Blood Components1, the Canadian Society for Transfusion Medicine (CSTM) Standards for Hospital Transfusion Services2, Health Canada’s Guidance Document: Blood Regulations3, the AABB Standards for Blood Banks and Transfusion Services4 and the College of American Pathologists (CAP) Transfusion Medicine Accreditation Checklist.5 These standards and guidelines establish the criteria for practices that support health-care providers, specifically the transfusion service, in defining the quality system requirements necessary for continuous improvement.
-Each health-care facility’s policies and procedures must include mechanisms to ensure ongoing training and competency assessment of the theoretical and practical knowledge of all staff involved in the transfusion process, including the clinical decision to transfuse.
+These include the Canadian Standard Association’s Blood and Blood Components,1 the Canadian Society for Transfusion Medicine (CSTM) Standards for Hospital Transfusion Services,2 Health Canada’s Guidance Document: Blood Regulations,3 the AABB Standards for Blood Banks and Transfusion Services4 and the College of American Pathologists (CAP) Transfusion Medicine Accreditation Checklist.5 Each healthcare facility’s policies and procedures must include mechanisms to ensure ongoing training and competency assessment of the theoretical and practical knowledge of all staff involved in the transfusion process.

 Decision to transfuse

 The prescribing of a blood component or PPP is a clinical decision made by a health-care provider (i.e., physician or other health-care professional authorized to order transfusion) based on evidence-based practice guidelines and often made in consultation with a physician with transfusion medicine expertise.
 Although pre-transfusion diagnostic test results may suggest transfusion is warranted, a clinical assessment of symptoms and consideration of outcome measures should be included in the decision to transfuse.